WunsunTarniho/Safe-Shield/README.md

 """
 validator.has_errors -> True
+validator.errors:
-validator.errors     -> {
+  {
-                          "user.contact.email": ["The email must be a valid email with valid DNS records."], "orders.0.price": ["The price must be a number"] }
+    "user.contact.email": ["The email must be a valid email with valid DNS records."], "orders.0.price": ["The price must be a number"]
+  }
 """
 ```